 “And they say to him, ‘The God of the Hebrews has called us to Him: we will go therefore a three days' journey into the wilderness, that we may sacrifice to the Lord our God, lest at any time death or slaughter happen to us.”
 (Exodus 5:3; Brenton's Septuagint)

-Describing the plagues of Egypt, Isaiah wrote, "...
-He spared not their souls from death, but gave their life over to the pestilence" (Isaiah 78:50).
+Describing the plagues of Egypt, the Psalmist wrote, "...
+He spared not their souls from death, but gave their life over to the pestilence" (Psalm 78:50).
 God didn't cause the pestilence, He gave them over to it according to their free choice of crucifying Christ— their only Protector.
 (Please see the article entitled, Did God "Pass Over" the Israelites or Stand Guard and "Protect" Them?).

 The Lord wanted to save Egypt from destruction.
 If Pharaoh would give his permission for Israel to keep a Feast, then he would be responsible for the action they took and would therefore benefit from the Feast the Israelites engaged in.
 This is why God did not simply tell Pharaoh we are leaving.
 God did not want to leave the Egyptians to the mercy of Satan.
 He wanted to save them!